NexGen Academy

 Bombardier Beetle research assignment

 Research the following and submit a 1-1/2 to 2 page research paper: "The Bombardier Beetle uses an explosive discharge as a defensive measure.
 Explain and illustrate how this works and how this chases off the predator.
-Be sure to show the chemical reactions involved."
+Sketch the mechanism, and show the chemical reactions involved."

 Bombardier Beetle research papers - student examples